xkeshav/color-collector/README.md

 - Each variable name suffixed with `-<number>` to keep track how many colors are collected.

+- variable name value will be stored in lowercase only, so `Black`or `BlaCK` will be stored under same variable name and value will be `black`

 - After successfully execution of the command, the css file will be updated in 2 ways

   1. color value will be replaced with css variable names in the file.

   2. a new `:root` pseudo selector will be created which contains all variables with color values in it's declaration block and placement of `:root` vary as follow

-     - if `cssColorCollector.colorInSeparateFile` is `false` or not set, then `:root` will be added on the top of the file, after all `import` statements.
+     - if `cssColorCollector.colorInSeparateFile` is not set or `false`, then `:root` will be added on the top of the file, after all `import` statements.

-     - if `cssColorCollector.colorInSeparateFile` is enabled then `:root` will be placed in a new file and a import statement will be added in the css file.
+     - if `cssColorCollector.colorInSeparateFile` is enabled or `true` then `:root` will be placed in a new file and a import statement will be added in the css file.

 _Note:_ New file will be created in the same directory where the css file is opened and naming convention of file would be _color-collector--[open-file-name].css_ and multi line comment will be added on top of `:root` which mention the source file and date of conversion.